aradsi/PSNAvatar/README.md

 Now You Can Use PS4 Avatar Tool By Lapy To change it to avatar, and use it on Ps4!

-In files Secion There Are Some Ready PSN Avatar Images You Can Use Them, If Your Avatar is not available!
+In files Section There Are Some Ready PSN Avatar Images You Can Use Them, If Your Avatar is not available!
 Get the avatar using this tutorial.

 By @JimmyRockstar3 ( Twitter )